McArroy/seminar-sidang-manhut/README.md

 **[ UI/UX]**
 - Fixed some table columns' width
 - Fixed navigator-buttons not display correctly if the data is empty
+- Fixed overflow-x on main-content if the side navigation-bar is active

 **[ LARAVEL ]**
 - Added function `GetById` on AcademicController controller